 Design, Sites, and Data Sources

 An impact study: The impact analysis will examine the program’s effects on a wide range of outcomes, including participants’ employment, earnings, family income, benefit receipt, rent burden, and homelessness.
-The impact study will draw on baseline surveys, HUD data, unemployment insurance wage records obtained through the National Directory of New Hires (which capture employer-reported employment and earnings), and data from Temporary Assistance for Needy Families, the Supplemental Nutrition Assistance Program, and the Homelessness Management Information System.
+The impact study will draw on baseline and follow-up surveys, PHA administrative records, unemployment insurance wage records obtained through the National Directory of New Hires (which capture employer-reported employment and earnings), and data from Temporary Assistance for Needy Families, the Supplemental Nutrition Assistance Program, and the Homelessness Management Information System.

 An implementation study: This component will describe the implementation of rent reforms from both the housing agency and tenant perspectives.
-For the housing agencies, this could include staff members’ experiences operating and implementing the new rent policy and their relationships with participants.
-For tenants, this could include their understanding of and perspectives on the new rent policy, and their relationships with housing staff members.
+For the housing agencies, the study could cover staff members’ experiences operating and implementing the new rent policy and their relationships with participants.
+For tenants, it could cover their understanding of and perspectives on the new rent policy, and their relationships with housing agency staff.

 A cost study: Data from housing agencies and data collected through direct observations, interviews, surveys, and other standardized measurements will be used to compute the costs of operating the new rent policy and to determine what cost savings if any the alternative system yields relative to the traditional rent policy.

 The evaluation also includes technical assistance provided by MDRC and its subcontractors to aid the study’s PHAs in implementing the alternative rent policy and in expanding the alternative rent model to the control group or their entire Housing Choice Voucher population, or returning the alternative rent policy group to the existing rent model or a different alternative model at the PHAs discretion.

 A series of six reports will be produced on the study’s short- and long-term findings.